With assistance from:

 In selecting individuals for participation and otherwise in the administration of this workshop, the American Meteorological Society will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.

-Participants may earn three semester hours of graduate credit in EAS 515: Selected Topics in Ocean Science Studies through the California University of Pennsylvania upon satisfactory completion of the workshop and the submission of a follow-up report of their two peer-training sessions.
+Participants who complete all course requirements, including the submission of a follow-up report on their two peer-training sessions, will earn three semester hours of graduate credit in EAS 515: Selected Topics in Ocean Science Studies through the California University of Pennsylvania.

-Credit will be awarded at the end of the Fall 2018 semester and may be applied to a post-baccalaureate certificate from California University's School of Graduate Studies and Research.
+Credit will be awarded upon successful course completion and may be applied to a post-baccalaureate certificate from California University's School of Graduate Studies and Research.

 Participants will be expected to stay in housing accommodations arranged by the American Meteorological Society as the workshop will be intensive and involve several evening meetings.
 Informal interaction among participants during meals, evenings and on the weekend will be an integral component of the workshop.